rishabh11336/Youtube-Subtitle/README.md

 ## Features

-- Download audio from YouTube videos.
-- Transcribe the audio using Whisper AI.
+- Transcribe YouTube videos with url.
 - Support for various Whisper AI models.
 - View and download transcription files in `.srt`, `.txt`, and `.tsv` formats.